Parameter Classes¶

 If the parameter’s value is not specified in the configuration file, a default value is assumed.
 Such parameters are represented by instances of the

-class template, with the default value passed to the second parameter of its constructor.The parameter can be omitted from the configuration file, but its absence must be detected and handled specially.
+Parameterclass template, with the default value passed to the second parameter of its constructor.The parameter can be omitted from the configuration file, but its absence must be detected and handled specially.
 This is what the

 As an example, a thinning filter might allow the user to optionally specify a variable storing observation priorities (with observations of higher priority more likely to be retained than those of lower priority).
-To this end, the name of that variable could be stored in an OptionalParameter<ufo::Variable>
+To this end, the name of that variable could be stored in an OptionalParameter<ufo::Variable> object.
+On the other hand, the maximum number of observations to be retained could be stored in an instance of Parameter<int> if we wanted to provide a default:

 #include "oops/util/parameters/OptionalParameter.h"